auth0/docs/articles/authorization/guides/dashboard/edit-role-definitions.md

 ---
 # Edit Role Definitions

 This guide will show you how to edit a role definition using Auth0's Dashboard.
+This task can also be performed [using the Management API](/authorization/guides/api/edit-role-definitions).
 Roles are used with the API Authorization Core feature set.

 <%= include('../_includes/_enable-authz-core') %>